 - The Company can transfer (posh legal term – “assign”) any rights or liabilities it has or may have under these Terms of Service at any time, without consent.
 Users must ask us in writing for our consent if they want to assign any rights or liabilities.

-- Users are exclusively responsible for obtaining any rights, licenses, permits, skills etc. required for any Gig Job.
-Job-Givers are exclusively responsible for advertising any special skills, licenses, superpowers etc. required for a Gig Job, and vetting/checking a Job-Seeker for these.
-Job-Seekers must not apply for any Gig Job for which they are not competent or permitted to perform.
+- Users are exclusively responsible for obtaining any rights, licenses, permits, skills etc. required for any Gig-Job.
+Providers are exclusively responsible for advertising any special skills, licenses, superpowers etc. required for a Gig-Job, and vetting/checking a Gigler for these.
+Giglers must not apply for any Gig-Job for which they are not competent or permitted to perform.

 - We work 25 hours a day, 8 days a week and regularly drink our own bodyweight in organic green tea to give you the best experience.
-We think it’s only fair that we can amend the Terms of Service at any time and modify/suspend/discontinue the gigl Platform at any time.
-They become effective immediately and with retroactive effect.
-If we do this we won’t have any liability towards you whatsoever.
+So we need to be able to amend the Terms of Service at any time and modify/suspend/discontinue the gigl Platform at any time.
+If we do this, any changes become effective immediately, retroactively and without any liability to the Company.

 - No third-party will benefit from or be able to enforce these terms (read the Contracts (Rights of Third Parties) Act 1999 if you’re struggling to sleep).